 Guadalupe González-Rodríguez L, López-Sobaler AM, Perea Sánchez JM, Ortega RM.
 Nutrición y fertilidad.
 SSN (electrónico): 1699-5198 - ISSN (papel): 0212-1611.

-FAQs from users: 'What foods should I include in my diet to get pregnant?', 'Is the intake of canned foods recommended when it comes to female fertility?' and 'Does diet increase the risk of miscarriage?'.
+FAQs from users: 'Is it true that diet influences a woman's fertility?', 'What foods should I include in my diet to get pregnant?', 'Is the intake of canned foods advisable when it comes to female fertility?' and 'Does diet increase the risk of miscarriage?'.